burtonsamograd/anser/README.md

 --

-UnOp		- 1 terminal operation
+UnOp		- Unary Operation, 1 terminal operation

-BinOp 		- 2 terminal operation
+BinOp 		- Binary Operation, 2 terminal operation

-Op 		- n terminal operation
+Op 		- Operation, n terminal operation

 --

-Id : UnOp	- input passes through to output
+Id : UnOp	- Identity, input passes through to output

-Not : UnOp 	- output = !input
+Not : UnOp 	- Logical Not, output = !input

-And : BinOp	- output = input1 & input2
+And : BinOp	- Logical And, output = input1 & input2

-Or: BinOp	- output = input1 | input2
+Or: BinOp	- Logical Or, output = input1 | input2

-Xor: BinOp	- output = input1 ^ input2
+Xor: BinOp	- Logical Xor, output = input1 ^ input2

-HalfAdder: Op	- half adder with a, b, outputs sum and carry
+HalfAdder: Op	- Binary Half Adder, half adder with a, b, outputs sum and carry

-FullAdder: Op   - full adder with a, b, carry, outputs sum and carry
+FullAdder: Op   - Binary Full Adder, full adder with a, b, carry, outputs sum and carry

 The Use of The Bus
 ------------------